Psychology: The Science of Behaviour and Mind

 A concession rate (€100) is available to second and full time third-level students, unemployed persons, and those in receipt of a social welfare pension.
 Payment and proof of status MUST accompany the application form.
 This may be, for example, a letter from second/third level institution, proof of receipt of social welfare pension or unemployment benefits.

-Applications in person for 2025-26 are available.
+When Applications are open for 2026/27.
 You may apply as follows:

 -